-THIRD RECOMMENDATION September 4, 2018
+FINAL RECOMMENDATION September 4, 2018

-The following public comments were offered at the THIRD RECOMMENDATION meeting:
+The following public comments were offered at the FINAL RECOMMENDATION meeting:

-• Expressed concern that number, size and design of loading berths, along with access to trash, are inadequate for the size and use of the building.
+- Expressed concern that number, size and design of loading berths, along with access to trash, are inadequate for the size and use of the building. - Expressed concern regarding the proximity of the loading area to bike storage. - Expressed concern about the potential reflectivity along the north façade. - Would like to see increased overhead weather protection on the Lenora façade.

-- Expressed concern regarding the proximity of the loading area to bike storage. - Expressed concern about the potential reflectivity along the north façade. - Would like to see increased overhead weather protection on the Lenora façade. - Expressed concern about the placement of the tower in relationship to the other proposed tower on the block. - Support preferred massing option, the revised massing steps in the tower form, the rotated amenity space, and the continuation of the tower material to the top of the structure.
+- Expressed concern about the placement of the tower in relationship to the other proposed tower on the block. - Supported preferred massing option, the revised massing steps in the tower form, the rotated amenity space, and the continuation of the tower material to the top of the structure.

 One purpose of the design review process is for the Board and City to receive comments from the public that help to identify feedback and concerns about the site and design concept, identify applicable citywide and neighborhood design guidelines of highest priority to the site and explore conceptual design, siting alternatives and eventual architectural design.
+Concerns with off-street parking, traffic and construction impacts are reviewed as part of the environmental review conducted by SDCI and are not part of this review.